I want a tile that looks like marble… a subdued, neutral, Carrara lookalike.

 - Grey-ish Carrara look

 I have spent hours, days, months… shopping for tile.
 I have traveled to other states.
 I have searched the internet in its entirety.
 I have ordered samples from online vendors.
 And?
 None of it is right.

 Here is my advice for buying tile.
 It hasn’t helped me, but I think it’s still good advice:

-- Get three piece of the tile you think you like.
-One piece alone looks completely different than multiples.
+- Get three pieces of the tile you think you like.
+One piece, alone, looks completely different than multiples.

 - Don’t bother ordering samples online.
 This might not be true for everyone, but the three I ordered, without seeing it in person, were a waste of time, money, and excitement over the inaccurate belief that all my tile woes had been solved.

 - If you are doing different floor and wall tile, find a way to put them together in a large enough quantity that you can actually see what it will look like.
 This was easy for me since we’ve already done one bath with subway tile walls.
 I could just put the samples in there, to see how horribly disappointing they were.
 Out of context, these were tiles I really liked.
 But then next to the subway tile, had brown or tan or orange undertones.

 - Don’t be fooled by gorgeous, perfect tile in people’s blogosphere bathrooms.
 The tiles I ordered online were ones that I saw pictured in real bathrooms on blogs.
 These were choices made by people who had clearly spent a huge amount of money on their giant, perfect bathrooms.
 Only to find?
 That when delivered to my house, the tile was hideous.

 - Do not get excited in the store.
 Because once you get it home and in the space—it will be revealed how ugly it is.
 Sometimes, you may not even get it out of the car.